Best Advice for New Parents: 9 Tips To Remember - Baby Chick

 It may not seem like it now, but your tiny, snuggly baby will one day leave your arms and walk, run, and climb all over the house.
 One thing I wish I had done was to take more pictures and videos of myself holding my baby.
 Don’t get me wrong, I have plenty of pictures and videos of him.
 But I don’t have as many WITH him.

-6. Expect Stress
+6. Expect Some Stress

-7. Don’t Compare
+7. Do Not Compare

 If you compare your baby to other babies, you miss out on what makes your baby special.
 You might see on social media that your childhood friend’s baby is sleeping through the night or your cousin’s baby is sitting up unassisted.
 This could make you feel worried about your baby.